ThatFOSSyguy/introductoryBot/README.md

 Now you can edit the file!

 # Licence
-Copyright © 2021 Mihir Vagal
+Copyright © 2021 Mihir Vagal <br>
-Licenced under the (MIT)[https://github.com/ThatFOSSyguy/introductoryBot/blob/main/LICENCE.txt] licence
+Licenced under the <a href="https://github.com/ThatFOSSyguy/introductoryBot/blob/main/LICENCE.txt">MIT</a> licence

 # Donation